PedroRA-dev/Project_restaurant/README.md

 # Restaurant
 This is a test project to learn web designing.
+It will evolve over the time.
 ## Starting the project
 ### Install dependencies
 `npm install`